SMU-ATT-Center-for-Virtualization/PerfKitExplorer/README.md

 1. Install the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads).

+    gcloud components install app-engine-python

+    gcloud components install app-engine-python-extras

-   * note: You will need to add the App Engine SDK to your PATH so that you can find appcfg.py.
+   * note: You might need to add the sdk to your python path.
+If your deployment step fails, odds are that this is why.

-    export PYTHONPATH=:/home/username/google-cloud-sdk/platform/google_appengine
+    export PYTHONPATH="$PYTHONPATH:/home/username/google-cloud-sdk/platform/google_appengine"

 1. Create a root folder for your source code (i.e.: `~/projects`) and navigate to it.